JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

     * configure your ide to run with `local` as active profile
 * or you can also manually run it like this: `mvn spring-boot:run -Dspring-boot.run.profiles=local`
 * everything is properly commented / documented on the repo, examples here might not have all javadocs nor comments for brevity
-* you can, if you want, run it many times just changing the server ports, and you will be able to see a hazelcast cluster form on your local machine, with each instance of the app connecting to the other instances of the cache cluster!!
+* you can, if you want, run many instances of the app by only changing the server ports, and you will be able to see a hazelcast cluster form on your local machine, with each instance of the app connecting to the other instances of the cache cluster!!
     * instance 1: mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Dserver.port=8081 -Dmanagement.server.port=18081"
     * instance 1: mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Dserver.port=8082 -Dmanagement.server.port=18082"
     * instance x: [...]"-Dserver.port=xxxx -Dmanagement.server.port=xxxxx"